 Enhancing Accessibility to Lung Cancer Screening

-Lifesaving lung cancer screening with low-dose CT (LCS) has a low rate of adoption (ca. 10%) among eligible individuals compared to mammography (ca. 80%) and colorectal cancer screening (ca. 80%), in part due to lack of awareness by referring providers and patients.
+Ten years have passed since the USPSTF first recommended low-dose CT for lung cancer screening, yet lung cancer screening rates remain low, with less than 1 in 10 eligible individuals having undergone CT screening.
+This is a striking contrast to more established screening tests for other cancers, including screening mammography (ca. 80%) and Colorectal Cancer Screening (ca. 70%).
 Access to and utilization of LCS has been particularly challenging for rural and racial/ethnic minority groups, who are more likely to live more than 30 minutes away from a designated LCS center, be underinsured, and have lower health literacy levels.
 Inadequate access to care and low utilization rates for LCS present an opportunity for patient and caregiver advocates, community health organizations, medical professionals, cancer centers, health systems, payers, and industry partners to work together to promote health equity, reduce healthcare disparities, and enhance accessibility to lifesaving and effective lung cancer screening.

-To participate, lung cancer screening centers nationwide are being encouraged to open their doors to patients on Saturday, November 12, 2022.
+To participate, lung cancer screening centers nationwide are being encouraged to open their doors to patients on Saturday, November 11, 2023.
 This will allow individuals who cannot take time off from work to be screened, increasing the accessibility of lung cancer screening overall.
-Through the promotion of National Lung Cancer Screening Day, screening centers are not only extending screening opportunities to those who may be unaware of this effective, lifesaving screening option, they are also increasing awareness of lung cancer screening within their community.
+Through the promotion of National LCS Day, screening centers are not only extending screening opportunities to those who may be unaware of this effective, lifesaving screening option but also are increasing the awareness of lung cancer screening within their community.

 Marketing and Instructional Materials

-For more information and to participate in National Lung Cancer Screening Day, please sign up here to support LCS Screening Day.
+For more information and to participate in National Lung Cancer Screening Day, please sign up here to register.
 The following complementary marketing and instructional materials will be sent to you when you register:

-Please spread the word to your colleagues, health systems, and screening centers partners so that they may engage their communities and provide lung cancer screening on National Lung Cancer Screening Day, Saturday, November 12, 2022.
+Please spread the word to your colleagues, health systems, and screening center partners so that they may engage their communities and provide lung cancer screening on National Lung Cancer Screening Day, Saturday, November 11, 2023.

 As always, thank you for your continued support of our shared mission to create lung cancer survivors!